MuhammadHinanAli/ComputationalTheory/README.md

 ## Task 1: Binary Representation (32-bit Bitwise Operations)

 ## Task 2: Kernighan and Ritchie Hash Function
+### Overview
+This task implements a simple **Kernighan & Ritchie (K&R)** style hash function, widely known for its use in early C programming language utilities.
+It demonstrates how a basic hash function can be used to map strings to numeric values using a polynomial rolling technique.
+The `kr_hash` function hashes a string by iterating through each character, multiplying the current hash value by 31, and then adding the ASCII value of the character.
+The final hash is then reduced modulo 101 to fit within a small hash table range.
+This method is efficient and produces well-distributed hashes for short strings.

+### Key Features

+- Implements a classic hash technique with modern Python syntax
+- Demonstrates modular hashing for use in small hash tables
+- Great for educational use in understanding string hashing mechanics

 ## Task 3: SHA-256 Padding Calculation
 ### Overview